SWEENEY Miller is keeping a close eye on Government proposals that could see thousands of motorists lose out on fair compensation from accidents.

 The bill was unveiled by the Justice Secretary by this month and has been trailed by claims that if personal injury claims are changed and restricted, insurance premiums for motorists would fall.

-But Neil Sugarman, president of the Association of Personal Injury Lawyers (APIL) a national not-for-profit group which represents injured people, has pointed out that data from the insurance industry shows that since 2013, the annual cost of motor-related personal injury claims has fallen by £536 million yet insurance premiums have continued to rise.
+But Neil Sugarman, president of the Association of Personal Injury Lawyers (APIL) a national not-for-profit group which represents injured people, has pointed out (click here for the details) that data from the insurance industry shows that since 2013, the annual cost of motor-related personal injury claims has fallen by £536 million yet insurance premiums have continued to rise.

 - Parliament to consider new proposals